psychotimmy/PascalBigIntegers/README.md

 ## Bugs and Improvements

 The library does no checking on the validity of BigInts used as function arguments.
-An earlier version included an internal fucntion to do this, but doubled the time taken for the prime numbers between 1 and 100 to be calcuated, so was removed.
+An earlier version included an internal function to do this, but doubled the time taken for the prime numbers between 1 and 100 to be calcuated, so was removed.

 The assumption now made is that all digits of a BigInt are in the set [0..9] except for the first position in the string, which may also be a '-'.
-Any BigInt arguments that do not conform to this pattern may give unpredictable results.
+Any BigInt arguments that do not conform to this pattern will give unpredictable results.

 The algorithms used are naive - for example, multiplication is an O(n^2) algorithm as it is based on a manual pencil and paper method.
 Better algorithms, such as Karatsuba-Comba, should